DevDegree/eng-intern-challenge/python/README.md

-# Python Instructions
+# Braille Translator

+A translator used to translate English to Braille and vice versa.
-Note that the Python version used is 3.8
+Note that the Python version used is 3.8.